Tuatara77/Games/README.md

 # Games
-Any games made in python
+Any games made in python.
 They will vary in completeness, so choose wisely